-- 1. Make Concordia University, Saint Paul a higher educational institution of choice for Hmong as well as for non-Hmong students throughout the world who have an interest in Hmong history, culture and language. - Make Concordia University, Saint Paul the place "to go to" for Hmong scholars, researchers, the media, businesses and government institutions on Hmong-related issues and topics. - Enrich the lives of each graduating student and expand their knowledge about the Hmong people through the teaching and learning of Hmong history, culture and language. - 4.
+- Make Concordia University, Saint Paul a higher educational institution of choice for Hmong as well as for non-Hmong students throughout the world who have an interest in Hmong history, culture and language. - Make Concordia University, Saint Paul the place "to go to" for Hmong scholars, researchers, the media, businesses and government institutions on Hmong-related issues and topics. - Enrich the lives of each graduating student and expand their knowledge about the Hmong people through the teaching and learning of Hmong history, culture, language, exhibits, lectures, and conferences. - 4.
 Encourage, promote and facilitate scholarly research in the Hmong community.